stephendwolff/cmsplugin-filer/README.rst

-This project is a fork aimed at upgrading and maintaining original djangocms-filer that is no longer supported and deprecated by Divio to version 2.2.6 of Django
+This project is a fork aimed at continuing to upgrade and maintain original djangocms-filer that became no longer supported and deprecated

 Warning: ::